-The Women's Euros is now underway in Switzerland, and for England, the tournament has been a mixed bag so far.
-The Lionesses suffered a disappointing loss to France in their opening match but responded terrifically by beating the Netherlands 4-0 in the second match.
+The Women's Euros is nearing its conclusion in Switzerland, and for England, the tournament has been a thrilling one so far.
+The Lionesses suffered a disappointing loss to France in their opening match but responded terrifically by beating the Netherlands 4-0 in their second match and Wales 6-1 in their final group games.

 If you are one of those fans making the trip over to cheer on the Lionesses, then our England away fans' guide for the 2025 Women's Euros should provide you with everything you need to know.